Picture of a typical installation of an electric baseboard heater in bathroom.

 You can put electric heat in most any room.
 Do not install natural gas heaters in bedrooms.
 But electric heaters work well in just about any dry fume-free place, including bedrooms, nurseries, and basements.

-No Risk of Carbon Monoxide Poisoning, Electric Heat Pros and Cons
+No Risk of Carbon Monoxide Poisoning

 Electric heat creates no fumes with normal use.

-Easy to Install, Repair, and Replace
+Pros and Cons of Electric Heat: Easy to Install, Repair, and Replace

 Installing electric heating takes more muscle than brain power.
 Indeed, the hardest part in our projects, was running the power cables inside walls and above ceilings.
 Plus, they usually secure the heaters to the house by simple wood screws.
 These fasteners you can quickly take out for heater repair.
 And, if you must replace the heater, you can quickly undo its simple wire connections for easy old eheater removal.